Master the Bullet: The Ultimate Guide to Booking High-Speed Trains in China

 The “Waitlist” Lifesaver (Hòubǔ 候补)

-• When you click “Waitlist” on a sold-out train, you pay for the ticket upfront.
+• When you submit a waitlist order, you pay for the ticket upfront.

 A close-up of a smartphone screen showing the English version of the 12306 app with the Waitlist button highlighted